mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 `Best Estimate +- Margin of Error`

-The `Best Estimate` refers to the population, but is actually computed from the sample.
+The `Best Estimate` refers to the population, but is actually computed from the sample: `p_hat`.

 The `Margin of Error = MoE` is defined as "a few" estimated standard errors; if we have a **significance** of `0.05`, i.e., a **confidence interval** of `95 %` which would cover `95 %` of the possible values,

 `Margin of Error = 1.96 x SE`, with

-`SE = Standard Error = Standard Deviation of our Sample`
+`SE = Standard Error = Standard Deviation of the Sample Proportion in the Sampling Distribution`.
+Note that this is not the standard deviation of the sample, but it is computed using it!
+The variance of the Bernoulli distribution is `p x (p-1)`.
+Thus the standard error is `SE = sqrt(Variance / n)`.

 `Z*(95%) = 1.96` (that "a few" multiplier)